Snowy Owl Facts

 Do Snowy Owls Migrate?

-Snowy Owls are not annual migratory birds though a few will fly south to regions of Canada and the northern United States.
-Though inconsistent, massive migration, known as an ‘irruption,’ will occur when scarce food supplies are major events for bird lovers.
-In 2011, for example, several US Fish and Wildlife Service Bulletins reported sightings of the owl in Washington, North Dakota, Minnesota, Michigan, Maine, Vermont, New York, Illinois, Massachusetts, Connecticut, and as far south as Missouri and Kansas.
-[USFWS]
+Snowy Owls are not annual migratory birds, though a few will fly south to regions of Canada and the northern United States.
+Although inconsistent, massive migration, known as an ‘irruption,’ occurs when food supplies are scarce.
+[12] In 2011, for example, several US Fish and Wildlife Service Bulletins reported sightings of the owl in Washington, North Dakota, Minnesota, Michigan, Maine, Vermont, New York, Illinois, Massachusetts, Connecticut, and as far south as Missouri and Kansas.
+[13]

 Conservation Status